 The main difference between medical acupuncture and traditional Chinese acupuncture is that the ancient beliefs of 'yin', 'yang', and the energy 'qi' is substituted for a combined knowledge of physiology and pathology, anatomy, and the common principals of evidence based medicine.

 Medical acupuncture is practiced by healthcare practitioners and is generally regarded as part of conventional medicine.
-The National Institute for Health and Clinical Excellence (NICE) specifically recommends the use of acupuncture for lower back pain1.
+The National Institute for Health and Care Excellence (NICE) specifically recommends the use of acupuncture for lower back pain1.

 What to expect in a medical acupuncture appointment

 If you choose to undergo medical acupuncture, you will be referred to a medical acupuncture-trained doctor, who will diagnose you using Western medical methods.
 He or she will probably also ask questions about your habits, lifestyle and medical history.
-Treatments will only be administered once a week for a maximum of 6 weeks.
+Treatments will only be administered once a week for a maximum of six weeks.

 Is it hygienic?